 If an owner chooses not to increase the rent each year, or increases it by an amount lower than the allowable CPI, the owner is entitled to "bank" the unused rent increase for the future.
-However, the total rent increase that can be imposed in any one rent increase may not exceed the total of three times the allowable CPI increase, and may not be greater than 10%.
-No rent increase may be banked for more than ten years after it accrues.
+However, the total rent increase that can be imposed in any one rent increase may not exceed the total of three times the allowable CPI increase and may not be greater than the lower of 10%, or 5% plus the % change in cost of living (set by the State of California).
+For the current rates, please visit the RAP website or contact a Housing Counselor.
+No rent increase may be banked for more than 10 years after it accrues.
 A banked increase may be imposed without approval from the RAP.

-The RAP has a banking calculator available on its website that can calculate all banked rent increases.
+The RAP has a banking calculator available on its website that can calculate banked rent increases.

-SOME RENT INCREASES MUST BE APPROVED BY RAP
+SOME RENT INCREASES MUST BE APPROVED BY THE RAP